doryphores/1pixelout/source/_posts/setting-and-reading-cookies-when-using-rack-test.md

 expect(cookie.expires).to be_within(5.minutes).of(30.days.from_now)
 ```

-The `be_within` matcher is perfect her because we cannot check the exact expiry date.
+The `be_within` matcher is perfect here because we cannot check the exact expiry date.